-You need to invest in some of these channels at a basic level in order to maintain your brand.
-For example, even if you don't get a lot of results from social media, platforms like Facebook and LinkedIn are used to research companies; not being present is therefore a loss of earnings.
+You need to invest in some of these channels at a basic level to maintain your brand.
+For example, even if you don't get many results from social media, platforms like Facebook and LinkedIn are used to research companies; not being present is therefore a loss of earnings.

 But, when considering where to invest, focus on the areas you think will have the greatest impact.
 For example, if you think email marketing will generate the most customers, you should spend time and money creating materials to send through that channel.

 In a customer acquisition funnel, it is possible to run advertising across many channels to reach customers at any stage of the funnel.
-It is important to quickly determine the benchmarks for success in order to adequately measure the impact of each channel on a brand's key performance indicators.
-Each phase of the funnel has its own success statistics.
+It is essential to quickly determine the benchmarks for success to adequately measure the impact of each channel on a brand's key performance indicators.
+Each phase of the funnel has its success statistics.

 Top-of-the-funnel or TOFU